yees7/morse-code-translator/README.md

     `git clone https://github.com/yees7/morse-code-translator`

-1. Open the directory the repository it is in:
+1. Open the directory the repository is in:

     `cd morse-code-translator`

 ## How to use the translator

-Open Git Bash if it isn't already (type `bash` in command line), then type this to execute the program:
+Open Git Bash if it isn't already (type `bash` in command line), then type `./shell.sh` to execute the program:

 ```txt
 $ ./shell.sh